-Furnaces also include limit switches that monitor fuel pressure and the internal temperatures of the heat exchanger.
-If fuel pressure is too low, or if the temperature in the heat exchanger is too high, the switch closes.
+Furnaces also include limit switches that monitor fuel pressure and the internal temperature of the heat exchanger.
+If fuel pressure is too low or if the temperature in the heat exchanger is too high, the switch closes.
 This tells the furnace to shut down and go into lockout mode.

-Once you have identified and corrected the cause of your furnace lock out, you must manually reset the furnace.
+Once you have identified and corrected the cause of your furnace lockout, you must manually reset the furnace.
 Most gas furnaces can be reset by shutting off the electric power, waiting 20 seconds and turning the power back on.
 Some furnace controllers will unlock after an hour or two and will try to operate again.